 How to reach: The best and only way to reach here is to take a ferry.
 One can take a ferry from South Marina Pier which is situated next to the Marina South Pier MRT Station.

 Note: Camping is not allowed on the Kusu island beach to ensure the safety and well-being of turtles.

 Suggested Read: 10 Picture-Perfect Singapore Islands For An Enchanting Vacation

 7. Lazarus Island – Prime Beaches In Singapore

-There are many nice beaches in Singapore, but the beaches on Lazarus Island have some special vibes.
+There are many nice beaches in Singapore, but the beaches on Lazarus Island have some special vibes and are some of the best beaches in Singapore.
 Lazarus Island is the country’s best-kept secret.
 The rustic atmosphere and tropical feel of the place is refreshing after the city noise.
 Infact the complete feel of Lazarus beach—turquoise water, white sand, and cheerful atmosphere—can give the best of honeymoon destinations of Asia a run for their money.
 The tropical jungle lining the beach makes for a good escape.

 Facilities available: Beach pavilions, footpath, and good eateries serving the best of exotic seafood and other delicacies of Singaporean cuisine.

 How to reach: One can reach the island by taking a ferry from South Marina Pier.